France Crypto Tax for Couples 2026: Foyer Fiscal, the €305 Threshold, and Joint Filing

 5. Reconcile the foyer's declared figures against DAC8-reported data (per individual, summed to foyer).

-Wag3s Folio computes each spouse's 150 VH bis portfolio independently and aggregates into the foyer's 2086, applies the €305 test on the combined disposals, and lists every foreign account (both spouses, attached minors) for the 3916-bis — reconciled against DAC8-reported activity.
-See the Folio product page.
+Wag3s Folio computes each spouse's 150 VH bis portfolio independently and aggregates into the foyer's 2086, applies the €305 test on the combined disposals, and lists every foreign account — both spouses and any attached minor — for the 3916-bis, reconciled against DAC8-reported activity.
+The year-of-union joint-versus-separate election turns on the whole household's situation; Folio produces the figures to support a qualified French expert-comptable on that choice, rather than making it.

 Further reading